This course is no longer available for credit on our site. Here are some similar courses you might be interested in:

 Scott enjoys discussing the business aspects of running a law practice, the future of law and how technology is changing the way most lawyers do business.

-Jonathan S. Goodgold, Esq. is Of Counsel at The Beinhaker Law Firm, LLC.
+Jonathan S. Goodgold, Esq. is a Partner at The Beinhaker Law Firm, LLC.
 Jonathan had his own law firm for over seven years focusing on employment and collection law matters, as well as all aspects of civil litigation.
 Prior to having his own practice, Jonathan practiced at a leading labor and employment law firm in New Jersey and a civil litigation firm in Hackensack, New Jersey.

 Jonathan leads the firm’s collection work in all areas and industries.
 He has counseled clients and negotiated and litigated on their behalf in order for their accounts receivables to become accounts payable.
 He regularly counsels clients with respect to collection and employment law matters.